 All applicants must complete sections 1 and 3 below.
 All applications should be double spaced and size 12 font.
+Section 1 should be a maximum of 2 pages when including the prompts/questions.

 For section 2, please complete the relevant subsection(s) based on the categories you are applying for.
+For example, if you are proposing two programs under category 1 and one program under category 2, you must complete section 2a twice (one for each program proposal) and 2b once.

-Section 1: Organization key information (1 page maximum).
+Section 1: Organization key information (2 page maximum, including questions).
 All applicants must complete this section, regardless of the categories they are applying for.